phuchienngo/tinydb/README.md

-# TinyDB

-A lightweight, embedded key-value store database implemented in Kotlin.

 ## Overview

 TinyDB is a custom key-value database inspired by LSM-tree (Log-Structured Merge Tree) based databases.
 It provides a simple but efficient storage solution with features including write-ahead logging, sorted string tables (SSTables), and efficient data retrieval mechanisms.